 Best way to keep epinephrine at the right temperature

 The first line of treatment for anaphylaxis is epinephrine, commonly known as an EpiPen.
 There is no other medication that works as well as epinephrine.
-It’s relatively common in daily life (like medical kits in shopping malls) but is tough in emergency situations because they have to be kept in certain temperatures and they have a relatively short shelf life.
+It’s relatively common in daily life (like medical kits in shopping malls) but is tough in emergency situations because they have to be kept at certain temperatures and they have a relatively short shelf life.

 Note that even though many EpiPens advertise an expiration date of 12-18 months, new research in 2017 suggests that they are effective for up to four years.
 Though the medication may be less than full strength, it may still be enough to save someone’s life.

 But there are some special challenges for keeping epinephrine at full strength.
 All forms of epinephrine must be kept between 59-86 degrees Fahrenheit, ideally around 77 degrees.
 Epinephrine is also light sensitive and should be stored in the dark.
 As a somewhat fragile medical device, you also want to protect it from being crushed in your kit.

 Best field case for EpiPens: